-My new book is out!
+My new book!
 Inside the Lost Museum: Curating, Past and Present.
-More about it here!
-Order it here!

 I publish short essays here on a range of topics, and provide links to things published elsewhere.
 I’m working on four interconnected areas now: